There are lots of things you can work on at home to help your child develop the skills they need for school.

 Becoming independent

-Encourage your child to develop basic skills such as getting dressed, eating with a knife and fork and managing going to the toilet on their own before they start school as this will give them confidence and make them feel in control and independent.
+Encourage your child to develop basic skills such as getting dressed, eating with a knife and fork and going to the toilet on their own before they start school as this will give them confidence and make them feel in control and independent.

 Getting dressed is a complex skill that requires a mix of both large and small movements: putting arms in jumpers and legs in trousers.
 Buttons and zips can be tricky for small fingers, so try and think about this when buying school uniform.